j4w8n/supakit/README.md

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookies, for tighter security against XSS.
-- You can use your own Supabase clients or the clients provided by Supakit.
+- You can use your own custom Supabase clients (browser, server, etc) or the clients provided by Supakit.
-- Offers a writable and secure "session" store, which is hydrated with Supabase user info after login/logout.
+- Offers a writable and secure "session" store, which is hydrated with Supabase user info after `SIGNED_IN`, `SIGNED_OUT` and `USER_UPDATED` events.

 ## Install